cybozu-go/cattage/docs/design.md

 ## Motivation

-Argo CD has a problem that it is difficult to implement app-of-apps pattern in a multi-tenancy environment.
+There is a known limitation for Argo CD to implement app-of-apps pattern in a multi-tenancy environment.

 https://github.com/argoproj/argo-cd/issues/2785